Wamphyre/macOS_Silverback-Debloater/README.md

 - Test with multiple devices before critical work

 ## 🔄 **Upgrade Path and Compatibility**

-### **From Original Script**
-If migrating from the original script:
-1. Run original restoration script (if available)
-2. Restart system
-3. Run new Monterey-optimized script
-4. Test thoroughly with your audio setup

 ### **Future macOS Updates**
 - **Monterey point updates** (12.1, 12.2, etc.): Generally compatible